PostHog/posthog.com/contents/docs/tutorials/spa.md

 If you use PostHog to track a traditional website, our autocapture feature is great at providing insight into how users navigate your page, since `$pageview` events are captured automatically on page loads.
 However, if you have an SPA, PostHog will only capture a `$pageview` once, since the page only loads one time.

-As such, in order to accurately capture navigation in SPAs, we need to use [custom events](/docs/integrations/js-integration/#sending-events), since autocapture is not enough.
+As such, in order to accurately capture navigation in SPAs, we need to manually send events, since autocapture is not enough.

-This tutorial will now take you through various methods that use custom events to track navigation, which can be used by themselves or in combination with the others.
+This tutorial will now take you through various methods that use events to track navigation, which can be used by themselves or in combination with the others.

 ### Navigation via Clicks